-Both have the exact same contents, they just have different coloured covers.
+They have the exact same contents; they just have differently coloured covers.

 What materials do you use?
 Are you sustainable?

-We use linen for the journal cover and Sustainable FSC Paper 100gsm for the inner pages of the journal.
+We use linen for the journal cover and sustainable Forestry Stewardship Council (FSC) paper 100gsm for the inner pages of the journal.

 Where else can I buy this journal?